 Blank Template for Full-Page Cards

-The shape dogs and hand-drawn dogs are my own designs; other artwork is under license from istock.com.
+The dog shapes and hand-drawn dogs are my own designs; other artwork is under license from istock.com.
 You may print them for personal or classroom use.
-Commercial use is prohibited
+Commercial use is prohibited.

 Questions & Answers